-- terms of Notification G.S.R.
-463(E) dated 05th June, 2015. - f) With respect to the adequacy of the internal financial controls with reference to Ind AS financial statements of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - The Company has disclosed the impact of pending litigations, if any, on its financial position in its Ind AS financial statements -Refer Note 31A to the Ind AS Financial Statements. - The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; - iii) There are no dues required to be transferred, to the Investor Education and Protection Fund by the Company. - iv) The disclosure requirement as envisaged in Notification G.S.R 308(E) dated 30th March 2017 is not applicable to the Company for the period covered under audit.
+- operating effectiveness of such controls, refer to our separate Report in "Annexure B". - g) With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of Section 197(16) of the Act, as amended: - The company being a Government company, the provisions of Section 197 of the Act, regarding managerial remuneration does not apply in terms of the Notification G.S.R.
+463(E) dated 05th June, 2015 - h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i) The Company has disclosed the impact of pending litigations, if any, on its financial position in its Ind AS financial statements -Refer Note 32A to the Ind AS Financial Statements. - The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses; - iii) There are no dues required to be transferred, to the Investor Education and Protection Fund by the Company. - iv) The disclosure requirement as envisaged in Notification G.S.R 308(E) dated 30th March 2017 is not applicable to the Company for the period covered under audit.